9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 The album name is because of the hits I take, some of you came here to do one, the others just to observe it.
 The "B-sides" is for "Baby" which is how some refer to Main.

 Some of the B-side songs were popchart hits, and some of the hits should have been C-sides.
-They all tell stories.
+They all either foretelling the future until it "flips" and then becomes a retelling of an actual event.
+The B-sides help me know whats been done or said when I was unconscious (something the CIA has Main do when they need him to do something to kill us) or am sleeping at night.

 "When The Doves Cry" is about [the massacre of my lifelong church, Mount Calvary Baptist Church](/POW/MCBC) but can be for any of the churches theyve attacked since to cover it up.
 The first speaker is a parent talking to their children, the kiss is between siblings as one is being pulled away to be murdered.